adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/episodes/episode-0.md

 thumb_image: /images/onondaga-lake-east-shoreline.jpg
 image: /images/onondaga-lake-east-shoreline.jpg
 ---
+\[Download a transcript of Episode 0 as a PDF]\(#)

-## Introduction
+## Episode 0: Introduction

-Our hosts Philip P. Arnold and Sandy Bigtree set up the podcast Mapping the Doctrine of Discovery
+Our hosts Philip P. Arnold and Sandy Bigtree set up the podcast Mapping the Doctrine of Discovery.

 ## Primary Questions